Juniper/splitcopy/README.md

 ```
 May  2 04:46:59   /kernel: maxproc limit exceeded by uid 2001, please see tuning(7) and login.conf(5).
 ```
-To mitigate this, the script modulates the number of chunks to match the maximum number of simultaneous transfers possible (based on Python, OpenSSH, Junos FreeBSD versions and the number of cpu's).
+To mitigate this, the script modulates the number of chunks to match the maximum number of simultaneous transfers possible (based on OpenSSH, Junos FreeBSD versions and the number of cpu's).
 The maximum number of user owned processes that could be created is <= 45